splunk/observability-workshop/content/en/s4r/10-workshop-goals.md

 ## 2. A quick tour of the Splunk Observability User Interface

-To make finding your way in the Splunk Observability suite User interface, We will take you on a quick tour that will give you the highlights and is designed to make the rest of the workhop simpler as you are already familiar with the locations of various components.
+To make finding your way in the Splunk Observability suite User interface, We will take you on a quick tour that will give you the highlights and is designed to make the rest of the workshop simpler as you are already familiar with the locations of various components.

 ---

-## 3. Using the Online Boutique Webshop to create traffic
+## 3. Using the Online Boutique Website to create traffic

-The next step in the workshop is to use the Web ui of the application we provided, We wil assk you to run several scenario's, and if possible repeat some of the actions on an other device, something like a mobile phone for example.
+The next step in the workshop is to use the Web ui of the application we provided, We wil ask you to run several scenario's, and if possible repeat some of the actions on an other device, something like a mobile phone for example.

-This will generate traffic acorr our appliction and with that traffic comes the Open Telemetry signals, Metrics, Traces and logs,  that we can use to find and indentify the cause of the underlying issues.
+This will generate traffic across our application and with that traffic comes the Open Telemetry signals, Metrics, Traces and logs,  that we can use to find and identify the cause of the underlying issues.

 ---

 ## 4. Splunk Real User Monitoring

-During this session we will examine the Real User data that has been provided by the telemetry recieved from end user browser sessions.
+During this session we will examine the Real User data that has been provided by the telemetry received from end user browser sessions.
 The goal is to find and identify the activity you created with your own browser, and if possible from a different device like a mobile phone.
 This will show you some of the issues you can detect with Splunk RUM.
 It will also show you how we can follow interactions from the frontend to the underlying functions in the back end services.

 ---